rafaelvste/Cardiac_HR/README.md

 # Cardiac_HR
 The codes in this repository are used in the study of the cardiac behaviors, chaos and periodic structures (i.e. shrimps) in the Hindmarsh-Rose model.
 They reproduce the results of the papers “Cardiac behaviors and chaotic arrhythmias in the Hindmarsh-Rose model”, co-autored by Rafael V. Stenzinger, Tadeu E. Scalvin, Patrick A. Morelo and Marcelo H. R. Tragtenberg, and "Shrimp hubs in the Hindmarsh-Rose model", co-autored by Rafael V. Stenzinger, Vinícius L. Oliveira and Marcelo H. R. Tragtenberg.

 Fortran codes can be compiled using GFortran or ifort and contain simple Gnuplot scripts to plot the results.
-Parameters to reproduce the results are in the figures, captions and/or in the main text of the paper.
+Parameters to reproduce the results are in the figures, captions and/or in the main text of the papers.

 #############################################################################